Wednesday, September 16, 2015

 Starring: Derrel Maury, Andrew Stevens, Robert Carradine

-David is an aspiring runner and the new guy at Central High, a South Californian campus where a group of four bullies appears to have the say on everything that happens outside of class.
-Fortunately (of sorts), one of the bullies named Mark had known David for some time and urges the new student to join his band of thugs, an offer that David is quite unsure of.
+David is an aspiring runner and the new guy at Central High, a South Californian campus where a group of four bullies have the say on everything that happens outside of class.
+Fortunately (of sorts), one of the bullies named Mark knew David for some time now and urges the new student to join his band of thugs, an offer that David is quite unsure of.

-With his injury ruining his chance from ever running again, David plots to get even with each of those responsible, unaware that once the bullies are gone, another group of power-hungry students will take their place.
+With his injury ruining his chances from running again, David plots to get even with each of those responsible, unaware that once the bullies are gone, another group of power-hungry students will take their place.

 Looking pass the vintage cheese, Massacre at Central High is a celluloid look at what could be a realistic portrayal of victims and monsters, a line that gets blurred the further the story continues.
-It acts like an allegory of our society where anyone, even the one that was thought to be the weakest, will grab whatever power they can just to set everything just the way they wanted it to be or get even for all the wrongs inflicted upon them.
-It's a common trait for any individual and this film choose to portray it without needlessly exploiting a lot of elements.
+It acts like an allegory of our society where anyone, even the ones that were thought to be the weakest, will grab whatever power they can just to set everything the way they wanted it to be or get even for all the wrongs inflicted upon them.
+It's a common trait for any individual and this film chooses to portray it without needlessly exploiting a lot of elements.

-The murders are realistic in most of the chances although some of them did get a little overly dramatic and complicated; death by hang glider mishap and unexpected empty pools do sound like neat set-ups for accidents and though the gore is absent, they're pretty fun in a nonsensical sort of manner, nearly making the character committing these crimes, a revenge-driven David, reduced into your typical slasher villain.
-However, once all the bullies are killed off, a new kind of deaths took over and in our age of post-Columbine nightmares, these school attacks are a little unsettling and even bitter as we see the lengths and disillusion David succumbs to in his attempt to keep the campus free of dictatorship.
+The murders are realistic in most of the chances, although some of them did get a little overly dramatic and complicated; death by hang glider mishap and unexpected empty pools do sound like neat set-ups for accidents and though the gore is absent, they're pretty fun in a nonsensical sort of manner, nearly making the character committing these crimes reduced into your typical slasher villain.
+However, once all the bullies are killed off, a new kind of deaths take over and in our age of post-Columbine nightmares, these school attacks are a little unsettling and even bitter as we see the lengths and disillusions David succumbs to in his attempt to keep the campus free of dictatorship.